 Meloxicam side effects can result in swelling of the face, swelling of the eyes, the tongue, throat, lips, hands, feet, arms, hands, feet, ankles, or lower legs, and ankles.

 It can also result in fever, itching, rash blisters, and hives.
 People can experience difficulty in swallowing or breathing.
 There have been complaints of nausea, unexplained weight gain, fast heartbeats, pale skin, and hoarseness.

 Others have complained of lack of energy, constantly being tired, symptoms of flu, and experiencing pain near the upper right portion of the stomach.
 There have been reports of painful urination, bloody or discolored urine, back pain, and the yellowing of the eyes and/or skin.

 Inform your physician in the event that you are pregnant, particularly if you are in the last remaining months of your pregnancy.
 You should also let your doctor know if you are planning to become pregnant, or if you are currently, or intend to breast-feed your baby.
 In the event that you happen to become pregnant while you are consuming Meloxicam, contact your physician.
 It is important to immediately inform your doctor of any meloxicam side effects that you notice.
 Never be afraid of asking your doctor lots of questions.
 Your health is extremely important and a good doctor will always be happy to answer all the questions you have.
 Before seeing your doctor, it is always wise to sit down and write up a list of questions for your doctor.
-You may feel confident that you will remember all of your questions when you see your doctor, but it is quite easy to forget these questions when the time comes to meet with your doctor in person.
+You may feel confident that you will remember all of your questions when you see your doctor, but it is quite easy to forget these questions when the time comes to meet and consult with your doctor in person.